 Placing a child for adoption is a decision that takes incredible strength and courage.
-But for many women, this one selfless act can create an incredible amount of grief and loss, even long after the adoption is over.
+But for many women, this one selfless act can create an incredible amount of grief and loss.
+You don’t have to go through it alone.

-These feelings are normal, but you may be surprised to find that you’re not coping with them as well as you hoped.
+Challenging feelings are normal after placing a baby for adoption, but you may be surprised to find that you’re not coping with them as well as you hoped.
 After all, you’ve spent many months and countless hours turning over this decision in your head and preparing for life after placement.
 Shouldn’t you be coping with “giving a child up” for adoption better?
 Not necessarily.

 Postpartum grief, especially after adoption, is more common than you might think.
 The reality is, there is no one-size-fits-all answer or solution that will make it easier to cope with “giving a baby up” for adoption.
 The way each birth parent feels after they “give a child up” for adoption depends on their unique situation.
 This will be a process of trial and error, and you will need to be patient with yourself to understand what works for you as you discover your coping mechanism.
 And remember, there is no time limit on this unique healing process, so you can take as long as you need.